Wednesday, November 1, 2017

 Good relationships are about sharing decisions, respect and feelings.
 Both people should feel good about themselves and each other.

 In a relationship, both people should feel loved, safe, protected, respected, attractive, wanted and listened to.

 It’s important for both people to maintain their own friends, have freedom to do their own things, argue in a safe way (no violence or threatening behaviour), talk to each other, and take the relationship at a pace that feels safe and comfortable, including sexually.

 If you choose to, you should feel safe to end a relationship without fear of being hurt, either physically or emotionally.

-Also in New Zealand, 90 per cent of sexual violence is committed by someone the victim already knows.
+In New Zealand, 84% of violent acts against women are committed by men.
+We also know that 90% of sexual violence is committed by someone the person already knows.

 We can all help stop possible abuse, violence and threats to other people.
 An ethical bystander is someone who chooses to step in and help a situation in a positive manner, while also making sure they are safe.